joshuadavidthomas/django-language-server/README.md

 - CLI commands and arguments
 - LSP protocol extensions (custom commands/notifications)

-The library will provide deprecation warnings where possible and document breaking changes clearly in release notes.
+The project will provide deprecation warnings where possible and document breaking changes clearly in release notes.
 For example, if a configuration option is renamed:

-- v5.1.0: Old option works but logs deprecation warning
+- **`v5.1.0`**: Old option works but logs deprecation warning
-- v5.1.1: Old option still works, continues to show warning
+- **`v5.1.1`**: Old option still works, continues to show warning
-- v5.1.2: Old option removed, only new option works
+- **`v5.1.2`**: Old option removed, only new option works

 ## Contributing